Culture of New England: Cuisine

 A long-time New England social custom is to gather in warmer months at special-purpose ice cream parlors that dot the countryside.
 New England leads the U.S. in ice cream consumption per capita.

 Culinary historians have cited, as perhaps the most notable and longstanding menu item of the region to be pie.
 Along with washday Monday, New England historians have long noted that the most universal of regional traditions is the eating of pie for breakfast.
 In an unsigned item in the July 23, 1884 edition of The New York Times, it was reported derisively that Ralph Waldo Emerson "was accustomed to eating pie at breakfast."

-Christmas

-Christmas in New England has a distinctive charm, in roots of colonial history, small-town traditions and classic winter wonderland scenery.
-The festivity is one of the regions in the U.S. where the holiday season feels almost storybook; snow-covered villages, candlelit windows and historic churches ringing out carols.

-By the 19th century, New England towns embraced Christmas with gusto — decorated trees, carols and community gatherings became central to the season.
-Many towns still celebrate with 19th-century-style festivities.
-Nearly every old house and town center displays single electric or real candles in each window, an elegant New England symbol of warmth and welcome.